Sales Tax Calculator

 User Scenario Why Accuracy Matters

-Freelancers Tax-inclusive client payments Wrong reverse-tax math can create filing errors and unexpected tax balances.
+Freelancers Tax-inclusive client payments Incorrect reverse-tax math leads to filing errors and surprise tax bills.

-Retail Buyers Checkout planning Forward tax helps avoid budget surprises at checkout.
+Retail Buyers Checkout planning Forward tax keeps you from being surprised at the register.

-Small Businesses Setting shelf prices Reverse mode protects margin while still displaying competitive final prices.
+Small Businesses Setting shelf prices Reverse mode helps maintain your margins while offering competitive final prices.

 Calculation Methodology And Accuracy Notes